serock/secure-boot-scripts/docs/example-dell-windows.md

 ### Certificates in db

-There were three certificates in `db`.
+Of the three certificates in `db`, only the **Windows UEFI CA 2023** certificate was added by following the *Mitigation deployment guidelines*; the other two certificates were not changed.

 ```
 [1]: